Skip to main content

 I have a degree in Management, a Masters by Research in Social Research and a PhD, all from Heriot-Watt University.
 My PhD examined the conflict between artistic freedom and the commercial pressures of work within the recorded music industry.

-I am currently a co-investigator on a Leverhulme/British Academy Small Research Grant researching the work of producing sustainability in restaurant work.
+I have worked as an investigator on a variety of projects.
+Most recently on a British Academy/Leverhulme Small Research Grant researching the work of producing sustainability in restaurant work.
 Prior to this, I worked on an ESRC-funded project investigating the use of temporary accommodation to house asylum seekers and refugees during the Covid-19 outbreak, and have previously worked on projects funded by the EPSRC, Carnegie and other funding bodies.

-Research Interests sociology of culture; cultural studies; work and employment; organisation; social inequalities; cultural industries; digital labour; cultural labour; healthcare; social reproduction; nature; plants; conjunctural analysis
+Research Interests sociology of culture; cultural studies; work and employment; organisation; cultural industries; digital labour; cultural labour; social reproduction; nature; plants; conjunctural analysis

-Teaching and Learning I have acted as the Programme Leader for the BA (Hons) Social Sciences since 2020 and I teach across the programme in the area of sociology.
-I currently lead the modules Sociology of Media & Culture, Sociology of Work & Organisation and the introductory first year module Understanding Social Change.
+Teaching and Learning I teach across the BA (Hons) Social Sciences programme in the area of sociology.
+I currently lead the modules Sociology of Media & Culture, Sociology of Work & Organisation and have taught on the modules of Introduction to Sociology, Understanding Social Change, Sociological Theory and Society, Space & Place.